seb-in/Machine-Learning_Assignments/README.md

-## A Supervised Machine Learning model that gives predictions for the percentage of marks a student will secure given the number of hours they have studied.
+## A Supervised Machine Learning model that gives prediction for the percentage of marks a student will secure given the number of hours they have studied.

 ## Introduction